 Don't allow stress and pain to live and fester inside of your mind and body.
 It will inevitably manifest in harmful ways.

-Brutality against people of color is embedded into the fabric of America since the days of our founding fathers.
+Brutality against people of color has been embedded into the fabric of America since the days of our founding fathers.
 Instances of police brutality will likely continue until major systemic reforms are made.

 Remaining mindful of the effects these events have on you can help you survive and prosper in the face of injustice and brutality against people of color.